The Science of Love and Attachment

 Understanding the science of lust, attraction, and attachment can help you develop more realistic expectations of your relationships.
 Below are some tools to guide you through the stages of love:

-4. If you’re the jealous, controlling type, start developing your own activities and friendships that make you feel important and cared about.
+- Maintain some independence.
+If you’re the jealous, controlling type, start developing your own activities and friendships that make you feel important and cared about.